bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 Defining Types in Plan Header
 -----------------------------

-As part of processing plans from RE Worker namespace, Queue Server is analyzing plan signatures.
-If a plan signature contains type hints, the types are validated, and their string representation is saved.
-Type hints that fail validation are ignored and Queue Server assumes that the parameter has not type annotation.
+Signatures of plans from RE Worker namespace are analyzed by ``qserver-list-plans-devices`` tool.
+If a plan signature contains type hints, the processing algorithm verify if the types are supported and saves their string representations of supported types.
+Unsupported types are ignored and the respective parameters are treated as having no type hints (unless type annotations for those parameters are defined in ``parameter_annotation_decorator``).

 .. note::